kabuk1/travel-site/README.md

 ## Live Demo

-You can see the completed website in action [here](https://kabuk1.github.io/travel-site/).
+You can see the completed website in action at [kabuk1.github.io/travel-site/](https://kabuk1.github.io/travel-site/).

 ## Features